 Medical aids do their best to avoid paying medical claims.
-That’s the way the system is set up.
+Importantly, that’s the way the system is set up.
 And medical aids are thereofre allergic to any chronic condition.

 Actually all medical schemes are obliged to cover the costs of diagnosis, treatment and care of all PMBs, with no co-payments from the patient – and expenses may not be paid from your medical savings account.